PAGASA: The Observatorio Meteorológico de Manila

-American Period: The Weather Bureau
+American period: The Weather Bureau

 Following the Spanish–American War and under the Treaty of Paris, on December 10, 1898, Spain ceded the Philippine Islands to the United States.
 After a period of great political turbulence that climaxed in the outbreak of Philippine–American War in 1899, an Insular Government was established.
 On May 22, 1901, the Philippine Commission enacted Act No. 131, reorganizing the Manila Observatory into the Weather Bureau under the Department of Interior.
 With the establishment of the Department of Agriculture and Natural Resources (DANR) on January 1, 1917, the Weather Bureau was transferred from the Department of Interior to the DANR.
 With the establishment of the Commonwealth of the Philippines, the DANR was reorganized into the Department of Agriculture and Commerce.

-For nearly 45 years, the Weather Bureau remained active and famous in international expositions and scientific expeditions, and continued to be well known for its accurate typhoon forecasts and scientific works in the field of meteorology, geomagnetism, and astronomy.
-The first weather map in the Far East (released in 1908 by Fr.
-Coronas) became an important tool in tropical cyclone forecasting thereon.
+For nearly 45 years, the Weather Bureau remained active and famous in international expositions and scientific expeditions and continued to be well known for its accurate typhoon forecasts and scientific works in the field of meteorology, geomagnetism, and astronomy.
+The first weather map in the Far East, released in 1908 by Fr.
+Coronas, became an important tool in tropical cyclone forecasting thereon.
 The bureau's published works on meteorology, terrestrial magnetism, and astronomy were well known and had later proven to be of great value to the American forces in the liberation of the Philippines from the Japanese during the Second World War.

 Second World War

 On October 4, 1943, with the establishment of the Second Philippine Republic as a puppet state of Japan during its occupation, the Weather Bureau was transferred to the Department of Public Works and Communications.
 The bureau was removed from the direction of the Jesuits and for the first time, the bureau had an all-Filipino staff headed by Mr. Maximo Lachica, head of the Department of Geodetic Engineering of the University of the Philippines.
 The Japanese occupation period marked limited activity in the Central Office.
 However, in the field, bureau personnel were instrumental in bringing accurate weather information over enemy-occupied territory to the combined liberation forces of the American and Filipino soldiers.

 In February 1945, the Second World War brought the operations of the Weather Bureau to a halt when its offices were destroyed during the Battle of Manila.
-Nothing but the burnt-out shell of its astronomical dome in Padre Faura St bore testimony to its once glorious past.
-All the instruments, records, mass of scientific knowledge accumulated through the decades were lost.
+Nothing but the burnt-out shell of its astronomical dome along Padre Faura Street bore testimony to its once glorious past.
+All the instruments, records, and mass of scientific knowledge accumulated through the decades were lost.
 After the war, the Observatorio ceased to function as the Weather Bureau.
-The former would later resume independent operations in 1951 as the Manila Observatory.
+The Observatorio resumed independent operations in 1951 as the Manila Observatory.